JP5252/quiz-app/README.md

 # Quiz Application

-A basic quiz application made using react and vite.
+This is a Quiz application written with react and vite, quizzing the user on their knowledge of the C language.